Class DoublyLinkedList<E, R>

 • Time Complexity: O(1) or O(n) Space Complexity: O(1)

-The delete function removes a node from a doubly linked list based on either the node itself or its value.
+The delete function removes a specified element or node from a doubly linked list if it exists.

 Parameters